 And make it tempting!
-Either include book covers, or make sure that the text layout feels really appealing.
+Either include book covers or make sure that the text layout feels really appealing.
 And don’t just list titles.
 Offer short blurbs as well, with links to e-stores where readers can buy the books.

 • Be smart about offering those buy links.

-Remember that Apple won’t accept books with Amazon links in, so you can either (A) go exclusive to Amazon (probably the best bet for self-publishing and e-book newbies), (B) have a mobi (Kindle) file that is different from your epub (Apple, Google, Kobo, and everyone else) file, or (C) create a landing page a little like this fine example to let readers choose their own store.
+Remember that Apple won’t accept books with Amazon links in, so you can either (A) go exclusively to Amazon (probably the best bet for self-publishing and e-book newbies), (B) have a mobi (Kindle) file that is different from your epub (Apple, Google, Kobo, and everyone else) file, or (C) create a landing page a little like this fine example to let readers choose their own store.

 Remember that e-readers are probably reading in an online environment where they can take instant action.

 That means that print books are a terrible model for how to put together your end-material.
 Web design is actually a much better model.
 You want to put easy-to-access links in places where your readers might want to take the actions enabled by those links.

 So don’t just talk about the other books in your series.
 You need to make it unbelievably simple for a reader to go buy those books on Amazon, Google, Kobo, wherever.
 Making it easy will make a huge difference to your conversions and that means making a huge difference to your pocket!

 Don’t get too obsessed by this technical part.